Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

 But if you’re young, hustling, and trying to get ahead in life, then this is absolutely the guide you need to start making residual income and building a life of impact.

 If you’re in your 20’s then you have more time than anyone to put the places in place to create residual income.
 You have time and energy to build this foundation.

 Residual Income Definition

 Here’s the best way to define residual income…

-A consistent source of income that requires minimal to no effort by you to maintain it over the long term after a large upfront time or monetary investment.
+According to the Internal Revenue Service, residual income is a consistent source of income that requires minimal to no effort by you to maintain it over the long term after a large upfront time or monetary investment.

 Active vs. Passive vs. Residual Income